per2jensen/dar-backup/README.md

   **Example:**

   I did a FULL backup of various data January 8, 2022.
-I also on that date to some photo of my new Seiko wrist watch and played with flash light.
+I also on that date took some photos of my new Seiko wrist watch, and played with flash light.
 Here I test the restore of the Seiko photos from my media-files backup.

   dar archive name: media-files_FULL_2022-01-08 (located in /home/pj/mnt/dar, a remote directory mounted here)

   Location of restore:  /data/tmp

-  Name of directory to restore: home/pj/data/2022/2022-01-08-Seiko  (this is the location with respect to to full backup "-R" setting = "/")
+  Name of directory to restore: home/pj/data/2022/2022-01-08-Seiko  (this is the location with respect to the full backup "-R" setting = "/")

   ````
   dar -x /home/pj/mnt/dar/media-files_FULL_2022-01-08 -R /data/tmp -g home/pj/data/2022/2022-01-08-Seiko